 Washington DC is the city of museums.
 Locals and tourists alike frequent the city's many exhibits, and who can blame them?
 These museums house everything: Instagrammable modern art installations, dinosaurs, and even the original Starship Enterprise.

 With the wide variety of museums, there's something in DC to please every visitor.
 Most of the iconic museums, like the National Museum of History, are a hop and a skip from the Smithsonian Metro exit – but pull on some comfy walking shoes and prepare to explore other sites off the beaten path.

 DC has dozens of museums and galleries nestled in neighborhoods across the city, so a museum crawl can feel more like a museum marathon.
 You'll find fabulous museums near Chinatown, Judiciary Square, Dupont Circle, and even up the scenic, hilly streets of Georgetown.
 Touring these far-flung exhibits can be the perfect way to explore different parts of the District.

-Washington DC is host to an incredible wealth of museums, housing everything from national treasures to Instagrammable art installations to the original Starship Enterprise—and almost all of it can be seen for free.
-Our freshly updated list of the best museums in DC will walk you through some of the best educational and entertaining experiences and attractions that the nation's capital has to offer, including, of course, some of the museums and galleries that make up the unrivaled Smithsonian Institution.
-When you're done soaking up all the art, refuel at one of the best restaurants in Washington DC.
+Fortunately, you don't have to take the journey alone.
+Our freshly updated list of the best museums in DC will walk you through some of the best educational and entertaining experiences and attractions that the nation's capital has to offer.
+When you're done soaking up all the art, check out some of the best DC attractions and refuel at one of the best restaurants in Washington DC.

 RECOMMENDED: The best things to do in Washington DC